Skip to main content

 public ServletConfig getServletConfig()

-This method contains parameters for initialization and startup of the servlet and returns a ServletConfig object.
-This object is then passed to the init method.
-When this interface is implemented then it storesthe ServletConfig object in order to return it.
-It is done by the generic class which implements this inetrface.
+This method returns a ServletConfig object that contains parameters for initialization and startup of the servlet.
+This object is passed to the init method.
+The generic class implementing this interface stores the ServletConfig object to return it.

 getServletInfo()